HakuryuuDom/quick-load/README.md

 blockedZones: Some zones behave weirdly if the loading screen is skipped, add it here to disable the mod for that zone. (ie Harrowhold)

-skipCutscenes: Set to true if you wish to skip problematic cutscenes
+skipCutscenes: Set to true if you wish to skip problematic cutscenes.
+Disabled by default.

 skipCutscenesZones: List of zones that should have their cutscenes skipped. (ie RKNM, RKHM)